Variations (Andrew Lloyd Webber album)

 Variations is a classical and rock fusion album.
 The music was composed by Andrew Lloyd Webber and performed by his younger brother, the cellist Julian Lloyd Webber.

 The Lloyd Webber brothers were always very close but their two different careers (a rock musical composer and a classical cellist) meant that a collaboration seemed unlikely.
-It was not until Julian beat his brother in a bet on a Leyton Orient football match that Andrew was forced to write his cello work.
+The album was a result of a bet between the brothers on a football match between Leyton Orient and Hull City, with Andrew agreeing to write a cello piece for Julian if Orient drew or won.

 As his subject, Andrew chose the theme of Paganini's 24th caprice and added 23 variations for cello and rock band.
 The work premiered at the 1977 Sydmonton Festival with rock band Colosseum II, featuring Gary Moore, Jon Hiseman and Don Airey being joined by Barbara Thompson (sax, flute), Rod Argent (piano, synthesizer, keyboards) and Julian Lloyd Webber (cello).
 It was subsequently rearranged and recorded in 1978.
 It reached Number 2 on the UK album charts.

 The cover is based on the painting Frederick, Prince of Wales, and his sisters by Philip Mercier.